exercism/elixir/exercises/practice/leap/.approaches/introduction.md

 ## Approach: Using cond

-Similarly to the functions with guards, the order of the checks can be done inside a function with `cond` expression.
+Similarly to the multiple clause function approach, we can also use a `cond` expression.

 ```elixir
 cond do